 My Personal Connection to Developmental Trauma

 In Saving Sickly Children, author Cynthia A. Connolly documents how children exposed to Tuberculosis were routinely taken from their families and institutionalized in Preventoria, state run hospital-like centers that isolated children believed to be at risk of developing Tuberculosis.
 These institutions employed the same regimentation as Tuberculosis sanitariums for adults, emphasizing bed rest, fresh air, plentiful food, strict hygiene practices, and enforced separation from others.
-Both institutions were established in an effort to prevent spread of this highly infectious disease and to, simultaneously, to instill dominant culture, middle-class values in populations marginalized by those holding power, politically and medically.
+Both institutions were established in an effort to prevent spread of this highly infectious disease and, simultaneously, to instill dominant culture, middle-class values in populations marginalized by those holding power, politically and medically.
 In the late forties, with the discovery of antibiotics and the near-miraculous cure they provided for the TB infected, Preventoria declined in use, but not before I was sent to one in the fall of 1947.

 Caged at two years of age in a manner similar to the child in the photo above, I was isolated for seven months from all my family members.
 This restrictive medical treatment occurred when I was only just finding my legs in the world.
-Before my Preventoria confinement, I was a runner and a climber, exploring the world with my entire body.
+Before my Preventorium confinement, I was a runner and a climber, exploring the world with my entire body.
 I chased our neighbours’ chickens and was chased by them in turn.
 I took breaks from this chasing game by flopping on the grass that separated our garden from the woods bordering our small cluster of homes.
 On these exploratory adventures, our family dog treated me like a pup, guarding me from marauding geese and barking at bees and caterpillars who came too close.

 That life of freedom and adventure ended abruptly after my lung collapsed at the beginning of what was to be a routine tonsillectomy.
 In that moment of chaos, I lost all contact with my family as well as the Earth, the place where toddlers learn to stand, to walk, to feel their own strength and agency while absorbing the harmonies of the living world of Nature.
 This experience occurred just as I was learning to assert myself, to say ‘no!’, to run laughing from my mother instead of toward her when she called, to separate on my own terms, safely, and with the spirit of joyful defiance all secure toddlers exhibit.
-Far from ending when my quarantine was over, the consequences of this medical intervention continue to influence my bodily responses to the usual annual doctor’s checkups and, more frequently, dental checks.
-While my mind understands that I am safe, autonomous, and very capable of saying no to any proscribed treatment that might be suggested, my body responds in the primal way to a danger life threatening and immediate, one that insists I am about to be robbed of my essential Self.
+Far from ending when my quarantine was over, the consequences of this medical intervention continue to influence my physical reactivity to the usual annual doctors’ checkups and, more frequently, to dental checks.
+While my mind understands that I am safe, autonomous, and very capable of saying no to any treatment that might be suggested, my body responds in the primal way to a danger life threatening and immediate, one that insists I am about to be robbed of my essential Self.